-Cooking a good roast dinner of any size is all about the timing so on the day I have a timetable which I try to follow as best I can but if timings slip a bit then do not panic, just readjust.
-Having it written down it reminds you the order things need to be done which is the main thing.
+Cooking a good roast dinner of any size is all about the timing so on the day I have a timetable which I try to follow as best I can, but if timings slip a bit then I do not panic, just readjust.
+Having it written down it reminds me of the order things need to be done which is the main thing.

 As soon as breakfast is cleared away, laying the table is my number one tip for appearing well organised and on top of things.
 For big dinners, I usually go for a fairly simple white and silver colour scheme as the food will be the main attraction.

 Over the years I have tried cooking the turkey by various methods and to be honest they are all much of a muchness.
 I have brined the turkey in Gin, it was a "thing" a few years ago.
 It was good but I have to say was probably a waste of a perfectly good bottle of gin and brining can be a bit of a faff.

 I have cooked it upside down for all or part of the cooking time, resulting in a slightly squashed looking bird.

 I sometimes cover over with a couple of layers of muslin, which was a tip I picked up from Delia Smith or Mary Berry many years ago.
 This helps to keep the fat during basting in contact with the bird for longer helping to prevent the breast from drying out.
 But i dont always have enough muslin to hand.

 So most years, I usually just cover the breast of the bird with some streaky bacon.
 Cook at a fairly low temperature basting frequently and that does the job nicely.